| Is it snobbish to object to the

 "Yes," he said, shamefacedly.
 "Then I'm not interested," I said,

 earning myself a sound bollocking from the wife.
+But the phenomenon is only natural, surely.

 Person A always wants to know what B thinks of C, which is why I